 CLASS COMPOSITION

 Purpose One version in a VERSIONED_COMPOSITION.
 A composition is considered the unit of modification of the record, the unit of transmission in record extracts, and the unit of attestation by authorising clinicians.
 In this latter sense, it may be considered equivalent to a signed document.

 CEN Composition

 GEHR G1_COMPOSITION_VERSION

 Synapses Composition class

-HL7 CDA document
+HL7 CDA DOCUMENT

 Inherit LOCATABLE

 Attributes Signature Meaning

-content: List<section></section> The clinical session content of this Com- position, i.e. the information generated in the clinical session.
+content: List<section></section> The clinical session content of this Composition, i.e. the information generated in the clinical session.

-context: EVENT_CONTEXT The clinical session context of this Com- position, i.e. the contextual attributes of the clinical session.

-is_persistent: Boolean Indicates whether this Composition is considered persistent, i.e. of longitudinal validity or not.